Cinemax: Max After Dark

 Cinemax's late-night block, Max After Dark, featured softcore pornographic films and original series with TV-MA or R ratings, primarily for strong sexual content and nudity.
 This block, which began on May 4, 1984, as "Cinemax Friday After Dark", expanded to seven nights a week by the late 1990s.
 Programs included Lingerie, Life on Top, Femme Fatales, and Topless Prophet.
 The block was known for its lenient scheduling around mainstream films and series and was often humorously referred to as "Skinemax".

 The adult content was not limited to the main Cinemax channel but also aired on multiplex channels like MoreMax, ActionMax, ThrillerMax, and OuterMax.
 However, channels like MovieMax and 5StarMax avoided adult programming.
 The block's presence, alongside other HBO channels, was partly due to the FCC's content regulations not applying to cable networks.

-By 2013, Cinemax began reducing Max After Dark content to focus more on original programming, as internet porn's prevalence made the block's content seem relatively tame compared to HBO's original series.
+By 2013, Cinemax began reducing Max After Dark content to focus more on original programming, as the prevalence of Internet pornography made the block's content seem relatively tame compared to HBO's original series.